Published Jul 13, 2021

 Living Arrangements:

 One of the first steps in providing care for an aging parent is deciding on where the care is going to take place.
 If the adult child is going to be the caregiver, they might do so in their parent’s home or have their parents move in.
+Older adults can struggle with this change, as they would prefer to live independently, so it’s important to be sensitive to their feelings about the new arrangements.
 If looking for other options, an independent living community, assisted living community, senior living community, or nursing home are all great places to look.
 If you need help navigating this difficult process, you can ask for help from a social worker or your local area agency on aging.

 Note: Oak Street Health has social workers available to assist with care for elderly patients.
 Speak with your provider today to highlight what you need and discover ways Oak Street Health can help.
 For further information on local area agencies on aging or to track assistance near you, visit this source.